-61. Special provisions as to Cabinet and Attorney General.
+61. Special provisions as to Cabinet and Attorney General

-(1) In addition to his rights as a member of one of the Houses of Parliament every member of the Cabinet shall have the right to take part in the proceedings of the other House.

-(2) Either House of Parliament may appoint as a member of any of its committees the Attorney General or any member of the Cabinet notwithstanding that he is not a member of that House.

-(3) This Article does not authorize any person who is not a member of a House to vote in that House or any of its committees.

-(4) In this Article 'member of the Cabinet' includes a Deputy Minister.
+- 1. In addition to his rights as a member of one of the Houses of Parliament every member of the Cabinet shall have the right to take part in the proceedings of the other House. - 2.
+Either House of Parliament may appoint as a member of any of its committees the Attorney General or any member of the Cabinet notwithstanding that he is not a member of that House. - 3.
+This Article does not authorise any person who is not a member of a House to vote in that House or any of its committees. - 4.
+In this Article "member of the Cabinet" includes a Deputy Minister and a Parliamentary Secretary.

-62. Parliamentary procedure.
+62. Parliamentary procedure

-(1) Subject to the provisions of this Constitution and of federal law, each House of Parliament shall regulate its own procedure.

-(2) Each House may act notwithstanding any vacancy in its membership, and the presence or participation of any person not entitled thereto shall not invalidate any proceedings.

-(3) Subject to Clause (4) and to Articles 89 (1) and 159 (3) and to sanctions 10 and 11 of the Thirteenth Schedule, each House shall, if not unanimous, take its decision by a simple majority of members voting; and the person presiding shall unless he is a member of the House by virtue only of paragraph (b) of Clause (1A) of Article 57 cast his vote whenever necessary to avoid an equality of votes, but shall not vote in any other case.

-(4) In regulating its procedure each House may provide, as respects any decision relating to its proceedings, that it shall not be made except by a specified majority or by a specified number of votes.

-(5) Members absent from a House shall not be allowed to vote.
+- 1. Subject to the provisions of this Constitution and of federal law, each House of Parliament shall regulate its own procedure. - 2.
+Each House may act notwithstanding any vacancy in its membership, and the presence or participation of any person not entitled thereto shall not invalidate any proceedings. - 3.
+Subject to Clause (4) and to Articles 89 (1) and 159 (3) and to sections 10 and 11 of the Thirteenth Schedule, each House shall, if not unanimous, take its decision by a simple majority of members voting; and the person presiding shall unless he is a member of the House by virtue only of paragraph (b) of Clause (1A) of Article 57 cast his vote whenever necessary to avoid an equality of votes, but shall not vote in any other case. - 4.
+In regulating its procedure each House may provide, as respects any decision relating to its proceedings, that it shall not be made except by a specified majority or by a specified number of votes. - 5.
+Members absent from a House shall not be allowed to vote.

-63. Privileges of Parliament.
+63. Privileges of Parliament

-(1) The validity of any proceedings in either House of Parliament or any committee thereof shall not be questioned in any court.

-(2) No person shall be liable to any proceedings in any court in respect of anything said or any vote given by him when taking part in any proceedings of either House of Parliament or any committee thereof.
+- 1. The validity of any proceedings in either House of Parliament or any committee thereof shall not be questioned in any court. - 2.
+No person shall be liable to any proceedings in any court in respect of anything said or any vote given by him when taking part in any proceedings of either House of parliament or any committee thereof.

+Legislative committees Immunity of legislators
-(3) No person shall be liable to any proceedings in any court in respect of anything published by or under the authority of either House of Parliament.

-(4) Clause (2) shall not apply to any person charged with an offence under the law passed by Parliament under Clause (4) of Article 10 or with an offence under the Sedition Act, 1948 as amended by the Emergency (Essential Powers) Ordinance No. 45, 1970.
+- 3. No person shall be liable to any proceedings in any court in respect of anything published by or under the authority of either House of Parliament. - 4.
+Clause (2) shall not apply to any person charged with an offence under the law passed by Parliament under Clause (4) of Article 10 or with an offence under the Sedition Act 1948 as amended by the Emergency (Essential Powers) Ordinance No. 45, 1970.
+[Act 15.
+P.U.
+(A) 282/70.] - 5.
+Notwithstanding Clause (4), no person shall be liable to any proceedings in any court in respect of anything said by him of the Yang di-Pertuan Agong or a Ruler when taking part in any proceedings of either House of Parliament or any committee thereof except where he advocates the abolition of the constitutional position of the Yang di-Pertuan Agong as the Supreme Head of the Federation or the constitutional position of the Ruler of a State, as the case may be.

-64. Remuneration of members.
+64. Remuneration of members

 Parliament shall by law provide for the remuneration of members of each House.

-65. Clerks of Senate and House of Representatives.
+65. Clerks of Senate and House of Representatives